mdditt2000/kubernetes-1-19/cis 2.2.2/ipam/README.md

 CIS 2.2.3 provides the following options for using the F5 IPAM controller

 * Defining the CIDR label in the virtualserver CRD which maps to the IP-Range.
-In my example i am using the following
+In my example I am using the following

   - ip range "10.192.75.111/24-10.192.75.115/24"
   - cidr label "10.192.75.0/24"